 - Dictating Tips: Consider these suggestions when using Dragon NaturallySpeaking.

 - Verbalize every word, avoiding slurred pronunciation or swallowing of sounds.
 (For example: Do not pronounce the word "to" like " tuh.")
 For NaturallySpeaking to recognize a word, say the word.
 In conversations between people, speakers can sometimes drop words or slur words together.
 If a word is dropped, do not expect NaturallySpeaking to find it.
 That said, NaturallySpeaking does include shortened pronunciations of some small function words like "n" for "and."

 - Speak at a normal pace.
 Do not talk slowly to NaturallySpeaking even if the computer is slow.
-Talking slower will actually degrade recognition accuracy.
+Talking slower will degrade recognition accuracy.
 Practice by reading out loud.
 This will come closest to the best way to dictate to Dragon NaturallySpeaking.

 - Speak continuously.
 NaturallySpeaking recognizes longer utterances much better than shorter ones.
 Avoid speaking one word at a time since this does not improve accuracy.